AS OF NOW, ABSOLUTELY YES!!!!Q: When did Michigan become a “legal” state for suppressor ownership, and how does one acquire a suppressor in Michigan?

 A: About 6-9 months.
 Transfers using an NFA Trust move towards the quicker end of the range.Q: Does Tigon III Enterprises, Inc. charge a dealer processing fee for NFA paperwork?

-A: $25.00.
+A: $25.00 for a rifle, and $40 for a pistol/handgun.
 Again, if you purchase the firearm from us, there is no dealer paperwork fee.Q: How easy is it to fill out and submit the paperwork for an NFA/BATFE transfer?

 A: We do most of the paperwork for you, and literally “hold your hand” through the process.
 As such, we have yet to have ONE customer make any mistakes on this application process, in the several years we’ve been a Class III dealership.Q: What are the advantages of purchasing NFA items (suppressors, A.O.W.’s, fully automatic firearms) through an NFA Trust or LLC?